MAlshurbaji/LLM-Playground-From-Scratch/README.md

 ### 8. Evaluation Methods
 - Add more LLM-Judge scoring with different judge models

 By adjusting these components (and many more), you can improve or degrade the model—so feel free to experiment and push your own custom LLMs to their limits!
+> Note that you are not restricted with the data given, and you can use your own data to train your LLM.